jhui/jhui.github.io/_posts/2017-09-07-AWS-P2-CUDA-CuDNN-TensorFlow.markdown

 UUID=abe58d1a-8037-477d-9034-777e1b31fa35 /home/ubuntu/gan ext4 noatime,defaults 0 0
 ```

 > Note: consult with your system admin for the mount options and flags.

+### Performance comparison

+No doubt, a machine with GPU runs a TensorFlow application much faster.
+Our TensorFlow application Generative adversary network GAN runs 25 times faster in the P2 instance than a local Mac machine.
+However, this is a poor comparison because our 4-year old Mac has a slower CPU.
+Nevertheless, the speed improvement is significant since we need to run our GAN application overnight in P2 to even show some reasonable result.
+Running GAN on a machine without GPU is not feasible.

+Does it worth to build a custom environment rather than using the Amazon Deep Learning AMI?
+Amazon deep learning AMI creates an environment in minutes with all the important packages.
+But it charges extra per hour for the software.
+To build our own custom system, we can use the latest version of CUDA, CuDNN and Python libraries.
+But un-expected issues will often pop up that will take time to resolve.
+The first built may take hours to finish.
+But once an AMI is built, there are not much difference to create a new instance.
+Does it worth it to rebuilt the TensorFlow code with the CPU optimization for the computer?
+Our GAN application uses CNN.
+ReLU, fully connected network heavily.
+From end to end, we see no speed improvement.
+We suspect most important tasks are done in the GPU which the CPU optimization does not make an impact.
+Nevertheless, we do realize the variable initialization and checkpoint saving is much faster in our custom build.
+But it is not frequent enough to make a difference.
+It is still in-conclusive on whether a custom TensorFlow build is faster.
+In our situration, it is not significant for our GAN application.